chenyoubin1023/chenyoubin1023.github.io/_pages/resume.md

 2016-11 - 2019-11
 博士论文: Modeling of ductile fracture using local approach: Reliable simulations of crack extension
 期刊论文:
--Chen, Y., Lorentz, E., Besson, J., 2019.
+- **Chen, Y., Lorentz, E., Besson, J., 2019.
 Properties of a nonlocal GTN model in the context of small-scale yielding.
-International Journal of Plasticity (Under review)
+International Journal of Plasticity (Under review)**

--Chen, Y., Lorentz, E., Besson, J., A gradient plasticity model for ductile fracture: strategies for numerical robustness and reliability (Under preparation)
+- **Chen, Y., Lorentz, E., Besson, J., A gradient plasticity model for ductile fracture: strategies for numerical robustness and reliability (Under preparation)**

--Chen.
-Y., Lorentz, E., Besson, J., Dahl, A., Simulation of ductile crack initiation and propagation in a C-Mn steel using a nonlocal GTN model (Under preparation)
+- **Chen.
+Y., Lorentz, E., Besson, J., Dahl, A., Simulation of ductile crack initiation and propagation in a C-Mn steel using a nonlocal GTN model (Under preparation)**

 2014.11 - 2015.09
 硕士论文: Numerical simulation of pre-stressed reinforced concrete structure